Nikki Lilly: Early life

+Christou is from Enfield, London.
+She is of Greek Cypriot and Indian descent.
 At age six, Christou was first diagnosed with arteriovenous malformation (AVM), a rare medical condition that has required treatment with numerous operations, and which has visibly changed her physical appearance.
-She missed 4 months of primary school and went to America multiple times for treatment.
+She missed 4 months of primary school and went to the United States multiple times for treatment.

+Media work

 Christou first became known for her YouTube videos, which she started making at the age of eight, to share her experiences of living with a 'visible difference'.
 Her YouTube channel covers topics including living with a chronic illness, bullying, mental health, baking and beauty.

-Television work

 Christou has been the subject of two episodes of the CBBC documentary series My Life: Born to Vlog, and I Will Survive.

-In 2016, Christou won the fourth series of the Junior Bake Off competition, and in 2018 Christou started presenting the CBBC show Nikki Lilly Meets…, in which she interviews politicians and celebrities including tennis player Andy Murray and former Prime Minister Theresa May.
+In 2016, Christou won the fourth series of the Junior Bake Off competition, and in 2018 Christou started presenting the CBBC show Nikki Lilly Meets..., in which she interviews politicians and celebrities including tennis player Andy Murray and former Prime Minister Theresa May.
+For her work on her CBBC show My Life: Born to Blog, she was nominated for a BAFTA award, and won 2018 Emmy Award for Best Factual Program.

+At the 2025 TikTok Awards UK & Ireland, she was honored as "Fashion & Beauty Creator of the Year".

+Modeling

+In May 2025, Christou partnered with L'Oréal to model on the red carpet at the 2025 Cannes Film Festival.
+In October 2025, she walked the runway at Paris Fashion Week.
+That year, she also modeled for Acne Studios' Spring 2026 show.

-The Butterfly AVM Charity
+Charity work

 Christou and her parents set up The Butterfly AVM Charity to raise awareness of AVM, raise funds for research into the condition, and to support sufferers and their families.

-Book

-In October 2020, Christou's book, Nikki Lilly's Come on Life: The Highs and Lows on How to Live Your Best Teen Life, was published by Walker Books.
+In 2024 Christou became a patron of Face Equality International, an alliance of Non-Governmental Organisations (NGOs), charities and support groups which are working at national, regional or international levels to promote the campaign for ‘face equality’.
+In March 2025 Nikki spoke at the United Nation Human Rights Council about her experiences of facial differences.